Medically Reviewed by Dr. George Touliatos

 Since testosterone is so important to a variety of bodily functions in males, regaining a proper level of testosterone is something that has a large effect on many men.
 However, the benefits of ART are also elusive.
 Not many men are a good candidate for this therapy and there are many that won’t even notice the effects.

 However, there are some side effects that should be heavily weighed.
-There has been some evidence of increased heart attack or stroke as a result of ART and the use of testosterone to boost levels in the body.
-The truth of ART is that not many people know the true long-term effects because there have not been many long-term case studies done on the topic.
+There has been evidence of increased heart attack or stroke as a result of ART and testosterone use.
+Medical professionals are unaware of the long-term effects because there have not been many long-term case studies conducted.

-Mostly, ART is thought to put some at increased risk for various diseases such as BPH, prostate cancer, sleep apnea, blood clots, and congestive heart failure.
-If you are planning on undergoing ART, you should consider these risks and discuss them with your medical professional or doctor.
-There is much work to do on the possible risk analysis of ART as a whole and what kind of risk to reward ratio can be expected of this type of treatment.
+ART is thought to put some at increased risk for various diseases.
+Some include BPH, prostate cancer, sleep apnea, blood clots, and congestive heart failure.
+If you are planning on undergoing ART, you should consider these risks and discuss them with your doctor.
+There is much work to do on the possible risk analysis of ART as a whole and what kind of risk-to-reward ratio can be expected of this type of treatment.

-If you are experiencing low testosterone, ART is one of the many treatments that you have probably heard of in your research.
-That is because ART is shown to be one of the most effective ways to deal with low testosterone and ensure that it gets the treatment that it needs.
-If you are considering ART as a possible treatment, you now know much of the information that you will need in order to make an educated decision.
-As always, if you have more questions about ART, you should consult with your doctor or medical professional to see if you are a suitable candidate for this treatment.
+If you are experiencing low testosterone, you have probably heard of ART while researching.
+That’s because ART is shown to be one of the most effective ways to deal with low testosterone.
+If you are considering ART, you now know the information that you need in order to make an educated decision.
+If you have further questions, you should consult with your doctor.
+Alternatively, you can get in contact with us by clicking the button below.

 This article has been researched and written based on scientific evidence and fact sheets that have then been crossed checked by our team of doctors and subject matter experts.

 References, sources and studies used alongside our own in-house research have been cited below, most of which contain external clickable links to reviewed scientific paper that contain date stamped evidence.